top of page

 Resilience in Practice - Self care for clinicians

-Resilience in Practice is a skills-based retreat designed to equip health professionals with practical, evidence-informed tools to sustain wellbeing and effectiveness in real-world clinical work.
-Learn, relax in incredible surroundings and open your senses to the beauty around you, whilst focusing on what is most important - you.
+Resilience in Practice is a skills-based course designed to equip health professionals with practical, evidence-informed mental health tools to sustain wellbeing and clinician effectiveness in complex health systems.
+Learn practical mental health and resilience skills, relax in incredible bushland surroundings and open your senses to the beauty around you, whilst focusing on what is most important - you.

 A skills-based self-care retreat for clinicians...